The Wanderer Memory Trail on Jekyll Island, Georgia

 The Gullah Geechee were slaves that worked the coastal plantations of the South, creating their own language so owners couldn't understand them.
 After emancipation, many stayed in close-knit communities along the water.
 Pin Point, near Savannah, was one such community.

 The Pin Point Heritage Museum, located in the former A.S.
 Varn & Sons Oyster and Crab Factory, gives visitors a look at the history and Gullah culture in Savannah.
 The factory was where many of the Gullah Geechee worked until it closed in 1985.
-Now, those former employees showcase crafts like net making and share the inspirational sprit of the Gullah people.
+Now, those former employees showcase crafts like net making and share the inspirational spirit of the Gullah people.